aaronNGi/jj/README.md

 ```
 1579093317 <user123>n!
 Hello, World!
 ```
-The 1579093317 is the seconds since epoch (UTC).
+The "1579093317" is the seconds since epoch (UTC).
 It can be converted to the current timezone and a readable format, which `jjc(1)` does automatically.
 The second part is the nickname of the message author with a suffix indicating message types.
-The rest is the actual message body.
+The "Hello, World!" is the actual body of the message.

 `jjc(1)` uses the following message type indicators:

 * `*` - This is you.
 You are the author of this message.
-* `!` - Important information or your nick is mentioned in this message.
+* `!` - Important information in server.log or your nick is mentioned in this message.
 * `n` - This message is a notice.
-* `:<chars>:` - A channel message send only to users with a certain status in that channel (@%+ etc).
+* `:<status>:` - A channel message send only to users with a certain status in that channel (@%+ etc).
 * `c` - A CTCP message.
 * `a` - an ACTION message.